CodeQube/.github/profile/README.md

 Hi!
 We are  **CodeQube**, a motivated team from **[GET Academy](https://www.getacademy.no/)**.

 CodeQube consists of  **[Marius](https://github.com/aaltofar)** & **[Oscar](https://github.com/xNemix)**, Team 3 Modul 2.
-We *strive* to deliver great complete applications with the customer in mind, meeting and hopefully even exceeding expectations when it comes to design and usability with our main focus being a modern look with an intuitive user experience.
+We *strive* to deliver great complete applications with the customer in mind.
+Meeting and hopefully even exceeding expectations when it comes to design and usability, with our main focus being a modern look with an intuitive user experience.

 # Projects